 Edge wants all young people – regardless of background – to be able to enjoy a coherent, unified and holistic education which equips them with valuable subject knowledge and skills, for the workplace and for life.
 Edge believes that from age 14, all students should have the opportunity to study technical and creative subjects as part of a broad and balanced curriculum; focusing on ‘stage not age’; giving all young people the entitlement to quality careers information, advice and guidance; mandatory work experience; employer engagement opportunities, making school work relevant to the work place.
 It would culminate at 19 with a broad baccalaureate recognising all of a student’s achievements and taking them on to apprenticeships, further or higher education or employment.

-Each Full Fellowship school automatically becomes an associate member of the Expansive Education Network and lead staff have access to an annual workshop and support from Professor Bill Lucas as well as Eednet’s online resources to support the development of school-based action research, which is in essence at the core of the Fellowship review processes.
+Each Full Fellowship school automatically becomes an associate member of the Expansive Education Network and lead staff have access to Eednet’s online resources to support the development of school-based action research and collaborative enquiry.

 ‘Expansive education’ is an umbrella term that applies to many organisations, schools, colleges, universities, practitioners, even governments around the world.
 Expansive Education: Teaching learners for the real world, is a great case study of many of these at an international level.
 The things we believe in are common to many across the world.
 The Network (EedNet) aims to crystallise that thinking, promote it to educators and policymakers, and bring people together to share in a common platform for change.